-Context.
-Coronavirus disease 2019 (COVID-19) has impacted most elements of daily life, including the provision of support after a child's death and the experience of parental bereavement.
+Context: COVID-19 has impacted most elements of daily life, including the provision of support following a child's death and the experience of parental bereavement.

-Objectives.
-This study aims to examine ways in which COVID-19 has affected the bereavement experiences of parents whose children died of cancer before the pandemic.
+Objectives: This study aims to examine ways in which COVID-19 has affected the bereavement experiences of parents whose children died from cancer prior to the pandemic.

-Methods.
-Parents who participated in a survey-based study examining the early grief experience were invited to complete a semistructured interview.
-During the interview, which focused on examining the current support for parents and other family members within the first several years after the child's death, participants were asked how COVID-19 has impacted their life and bereavement.
+Methods: Parents who participated in a survey-based study examining the early grief experience were invited to complete a semi-structured interview.
+During the interview, which focused on examining the current support for parents and other family members within the first several years following the child's death, participants were asked how COVID-19 has impacted their life and bereavement.

-Results.
-Fifteen of 33 eligible parents completed the interview; 14 were white and non-Hispanic, five were males.
+Results: Fifteen of thirty-three eligible parents completed the interview; 14 were White and non-Hispanic, 5 were male.
 Parents participated an average of 19 (range 12-34) months after their child's death.
 COVID-19 was addressed in 13 interviews.
-Eleven codes were used to describe interview segments; the most commonly used codes were change in support, no effect, familiarity with uncertainty/ability to cope, and change in contact with care/research team.

-Conclusion.
-Parents identified multiple and variable ways-both positive, negative, and neutral-how COVID-19 has affected their bereavement.
-Many parents commented on feeling more isolated because of the inability to connect with family or attend in-person support groups, whereas others acknowledged their experience has made them uniquely positioned to cope with the uncertainty of the current situation.
+Eleven codes were used to describe interview segments; the most commonly used codes were 'change in support,' 'no effect, 'familiarity with uncertainty/ability to cope' and 'change in contact with care/research team.'
+Conclusion: Parents identified multiple and variable ways - both positive, negative and neutral - how COVID-19 has affected their bereavement.
+While many parents commented on feeling more isolated because of the inability to connect with family or attend in-person support groups, others acknowledged their experience has made them uniquely positioned to cope with the uncertainty of the current situation.
 Clinicians must find innovative ways to connect with and support bereaved parents during this unique time.
-J Pain Symptom Manage 2020;60:e15-e20. © 2020 American Academy of Hospice and Palliative Medicine.
-Published by Elsevier Inc. All rights reserved.
+Key Message: This manuscript describes bereaved parents' perceptions of the mixed effects of COVID-19 on their bereavement.
+The variable parental responses to COVID-19 highlight the importance of continuing contact between the care team and family to assess coping and offer additional support as needed.